-Finally, with private offer, most neighbours find out about a sale after it has taken place, often wishing they had been able to participate – unlike CLHbid.com where a pending sale is known to all neighbours and everyone has a chance to bid and determine in the end the real value of the land on that day.
+Finally, with private offer, most neighbors find out about a sale after it has taken place, often wishing they had been able to participate – unlike CLHbid.com where a pending sale is known to all neighbors and everyone has a chance to bid and determine in the end the real value of the land on that day.

 No. To do so would run counter to the basis behind setting up the CLHbid.com format in the first place, namely to offer a specifically designed option for the selling of farm or ranch properties.
 Selling houses in the City or shops in an industrial park is not fraught with the same issues associated with selling that unique farm or ranch.

 We don’t ‘show property’ as conventional realtors do.
-For the most part, we leave it to our videography and still photography to showcase property up for auction.
+For the most part, we leave it to our videography and still photography to showcase property up for sale.
 We have had several buyers actually buy without viewing the property in person.
-If a farm or ranch has a residence or outbuildings we have a certain time set aside for an open house.
+If a farm or ranch has a residence or outbuildings we have a certain time set aside for registered bidders to view by appointment.
 The owner is present at the open house, as they know about any improvements and can more accurately explain the property.

 There are existing auction platforms out there such as the ‘Iowa Auction’ that stop bidding after all individual parcels have received high bids.
 Then for round #2 of the auction they allow past as well as new bidders to ‘up the ante’ by bidding on the entire farm or ranch with a reserve bid set at the aggregate price just bid on all individual parcels in round #1.

-At CLHbid.com you as bidder only need to be high on a certain number (always less than 50%) of parcels in order to have a chance to acquire the entire farm or ranch whereas at national Auction firms you generally have to be high on 100% of the parcels in order acquire the entire ranch or farm.
+At CLHbid.com, you as bidder only need to be high on a certain number (generally less than 50%) of parcels in order to have a chance to acquire the entire farm or ranch, whereas at national Auction firms you generally have to be high on 100% of the parcels in order acquire the entire ranch or farm.

 Bidders have no knowledge of the identity of other bidders.
 Likewise, the Seller during the sale is not privy to who may be bidding or how many parcels someone may be ‘high on’.
 At CLHbid.com we set out to create a platform for the selling or leasing of agricultural land that was honest, fully transparent and offered no opportunity for bids to be shopped by the Seller.
 This is especially important wherein the Seller has final approval.

 At CLHbid.com we have put safeguards in place in our CLHbid.com contract with our Seller to ensure the Seller deals only with the high bidder at the conclusion of bidding.
-During the timed auction, itself all back-end information is locked down including who is bidding or who is registered to bid.
-At the conclusion of the bidding the Seller is privy only to the names of the high bidders on each parcel.
+During the timed auction itself, all back-end information is locked down including who is bidding or who is registered to bid.
+At the conclusion of the bidding, the Seller is privy only to the name of the high bidder on each parcel.

-The minimum increment for bidding is set prior to each specific auction in consultation with the Seller.
+The minimum increment for bidding is set prior to each specific sale in consultation with the Seller.
 The increments are set having regard to the FMV of the parcel being sold with more expensive parcels generally having larger increments.
-You can bid in increments larger than the minimum increment if you wish but not less than the minimum.

 This is really no different than in the tendering process wherein Tenders stipulate “any and all tenders will not necessarily be accepted”.
 One issue with tendering is the cost to put a tender in the paper is nominal and there is always a risk of the Seller perhaps just feeling out the market or wanting to know the names of the parties interested.

-At CLHbid.com a Seller is under contract and incurs significant marketing costs in the event the Seller fails to accept the high bid(s).
-In addition, the contract references trigger values indicating when the right of the Seller to refuse a sale is taken away by CLHbid.com.
+CLHbid.com incurs significant marketing costs in the event the Seller fails to accept the high bid(s).
+The Seller is under contract with CLHbid.com and the contract references trigger values indicating when the right of the Seller to refuse a sale is taken away.

 At CLHbid.com, our Sellers are fully invested in the process meaning the likelihood of a high bid not being accepted is extremely remote.

 At CLHbid.com we take the human element out of the process.
-During the bidding process if you are high, you will receive an immediate email saying you are ON, if you get outbid you will receive an email saying you were OUTBID and immediately upon expiration of the timed auction the high bidder will receive an email indicating they were the HIGHEST BIDDER.
+During the bidding process if you are high, you will receive an online notice saying you are High Bid.
+If you get outbid you will receive an online notice saying you were Outbid.
+Immediately upon expiration of the timed sale, the high bidder will receive an email indicating they were the HIGHEST BIDDER.

-All emails are all auto generated.
-The question cannot arise as to whether you were high or not but “was it shopped to someone they liked better” such as when tendering land.
+All emails are auto generated.
+The question cannot arise as to whether you were high or not or “was it shopped to someone they liked better” such as when tendering land.

 No. The Starting Bid is just that.
 The first bid required for a Parcel is the Starting Bid and not some number above it.
 If you are the initial bidder and just bid the basic minimum increment your Current Bid will be the Starting Bid number.

-CLHbid doesn’t publish the name of the high bidder.
-We do however disclose the name of the high bidder to the owner as they are then in a contractual agreement to buy and sell.
-We leave it up to the high bidder and owner to tell whomever they wish.
+CLHbid.com doesn’t publish the name of the high bidder.
+We do, however, disclose the name of the high bidder to the Seller as they are then in a contractual agreement to buy and sell.
+We leave it up to the high bidder and Seller to tell whomever they wish.